TOS CLI Reference

 backup-<TOSVER>-YYYYMMDDHHMMSS.tar.gzip

 where <TOSVER> is your SecureTrack version number.
-We strongly recommend using the screen command before proceeding.
+We strongly recommend using the tmux command before proceeding.

 Note that backup export will not work when external backup storage is set.